Day 1

 Credits: 2 CPECS®

-Bone as an endocrine organ – Session chair: E. Cavalier (Belgium)
+Bone as an endocrine organ – Session chairs: E. Cavalier (Belgium) – A. Haliassos (Greece)

 Sclerostin: from pathophysiology to laboratory determination – R. N. Jørgensen (Denmark)